Trip Report of Winter Mountains in Italy

-For quite a few years I have wanted to experience and photograph the mountains in Italy, known as the Dolomites.
-I love snow-covered mountains, so it just made sense to make this trip during the winter.
+For quite a few years, I have wanted to experience and photograph the mountains in Italy.
+I love snow-covered mountains, so it made sense to take this trip during winter.

 After a night’s rest in Venice, we made our way north to Misurina.
 The drive along the way was stunning and confirmed why I was there.
 The next morning, we were taken in sleds behind snowmobiles to the top of a nearby mountain.
 When we got there, the wind was gusting to 50 mph.
 While this created some really nice blowing snow and atmosphere on the mountains, it was just impossible to stay out in it with the wind chill factor.